 1h30

 Explore 87 km of trails through Ontario's Bruce Peninsula where the Black River creates a constant natural soundtrack.
-This easy, 1h30 hike with minimal elevation gain winds through unspoiled mixed forests and riverside stretches—perfect for families seeking genuine wilderness without the crowds.
+With minimal elevation gain and an easy difficulty rating, this trail system winds through unspoiled mixed forests and riverside stretches—perfect for families seeking genuine wilderness without the crowds.
+Individual routes range from 1-1.5 hours to full-day adventures.

 Recommended for :